 The Western Cape's two most important export products (which are together responsible for more than a third of the value of the Province's exports) are indelibly linked to the agricultural sector (fresh and canned fruit and fruit juices as well as well as wine, beer and spirits).
 A third, hides, skins and leather, are extremely important products originating in the extensive rural areas of the province.
-It is also clear that these industries are still on a strong growth curve with especially the wine industry being an unqualified success.
-While the volume of wine exports increased from 23 million litres in 1991 to 217 million litres in 2002, the value increased even more rapidly.
+The volume of wine exports increased from 23 million litres in 1991 to 217 and 239 million litres in 2002 and 2003 respectively.
 This is a clear indication that the industry succeeded in establishing itself as a producer of quality products.
 The importance of stimulating exports from the agricultural sector as part of a job creation strategy is clear from recent research, using SAM-Leontief modelling, by the Department of Agriculture.
 If only a five percent growth in the value of exports of some selected competitive industries are assumed, almost 23 000 jobs will be created.
 However, only 9 500 (41%) of these jobs will be in primary agriculture and the balance in the rest of the economy.